RedHatInsights/insights-core/docs/custom_tutorial_index.rst

 2. Develop and the rule
 3. Test the rule and parser

 We'll cover each step in detail in the sections ahead, so let's get started!
+All of the example code is available in the ``insights-core/docs/examples`` directory of the insights-core project.

 .. toctree::
     :hidden: